jenkins-x/jx-docs/content/en/v3/develop/ui/dashboard.md

 It's a common requirement to want to view pipelines running, their logs or to be able to click on a Pull Request on your git provider and view the pipeline log for that commit on that Pull Request.

-To implement this we include the [jx-pipelines-visualizer](https://github.com/jenkins-x/jx-pipelines-visualizer) application inside Jenkins X.
+To implement this we include the [jx-pipelines-visualizer](https://github.com/jenkins-x/jx-pipelines-visualizer) application inside JayeX.

-This provides a simple read only web UI for viewing pipelines and pipeline logs and its linked automatically with any Pull Request you create on repositories managed by Jenkins X.
+This provides a simple read only web UI for viewing pipelines and pipeline logs and its linked automatically with any Pull Request you create on repositories managed by JayeX.

 ### Accessing the Pipelines Visualizer